by Celeste Lipford and Terry Lipford - last updated on 9/4/2025

 As of 10/25/2024 Google says there are 2,104 accommodations of all types in Santa Fe.
 If you prefer to do your own research click here to view a Google Search Results list of "accommodations in Santa Fe" - note that this list is in the default Google display order and that you can change that order by modifying any of the displayed "Search Filters".

-Top-rated hotels in the Old Town area include:
+Top-rated hotels in the Old Town area (based upon Google Review Ratings) include:

 We opted to rent a charming casita through VRBO, located just two blocks from Old Town Santa Fe.
 This one-bedroom gem offered all the conveniences of home, including a full kitchen and a washer and dryer.
 We only stayed for two nights before moving to the Buffalo Thunder Resort outside of town, but in hindsight, we wished we had stayed longer.
 The casita’s proximity to the heart of Santa Fe made it an ideal base for exploring the area’s many attractions.
 Click here to view this property on the VRBO Website.